kragen/derctuo/segments-and-blocks.md

 are aborted, either immediately or when they attempt to commit.
 (Presumably they can then be automatically retried.)

-It's tempting to suggest that these mechanisms would make it easy to build highly concurrent shared mutable data structures, but history has not been kind to such optimistic statements.
+It’s tempting to suggest that these mechanisms would make it easy to build highly concurrent shared mutable data structures, but history has not been kind to such optimistic statements.